the-technat/the-technat/content/posts/arch.md

 - `networkmanager` as networking solution of choice (alternatives [here](https://wiki.archlinux.org/index.php/Network_configuration))
 - `dnsutils` for DNS debugging capability
 - `openssh` for the SSH client
-- `iptables-nft` newer iptables, for details see [here](https://www.redhat.com/en/blog/using-iptables-nft-hybrid-linux-firewall)
+- `iptables-nft` replaces iptables, for details see [here](https://www.redhat.com/en/blog/using-iptables-nft-hybrid-linux-firewall) and [here](https://wiki.archlinux.org/title/Nftables)
 - `bluez` and `bluez-utils`for bluetooth functionality
 - `xdg-utils` and `xdg-user-dirs` for some default folders and utilities to work with desktops
 - `ntfs-3g` for NTFS support